chukiagosoftware/software-engineer-blog/content/pages/about.md

-## SRE Toolkit
+## Infrastructure Engineering

-IaC, automation and observability are some of the things that SRE generally oversee and drive on Agile teams
+Infrastructure as code (IaC), automation and observability are some of the things that SRE generally oversee and drive on Agile teams, working together with Data Engineers, ML engineers, Architects, Security, Customer Engagement and other stakeholders.

 * [Terraform](#terraform)
 * [Ansible](#ansible)